melkypie/resource-packs/README.md

 Melkypie for the plugin and assets

 Shredit for the 2010 pack which served as a base for this one

+KaleyRS for the assets from the 2012 interface pack

+DemHunter for the assets from the 2010 HD Overhaul pack

 Surprise Pie for some sprite edits